Hooked Fisherman

 Pros

-Shimano's TC4 carbon layering provides sensitivity
+Shimano's TC4 carbon layering adds sensitivity

 Light and well-balanced with small reels